ARUKU-INTERACTIVE/ifm-core-ui/README.md

 2. `npm run dev:prepare` to copy contents of `.env.dist` into a `.env` file and populate it.
 Ensure that environment variables have the prefix `VITE_`.

 # Environment Variables

-* PORT: Port on which the Vite development server will run.
+- PORT: Port on which the Vite development server will run.
-* API_URL: API base URL.
+- API_URL: API base URL.
-* SIMPLE_SIGNER_URL: Simple Signer service URL.
+- SIMPLE_SIGNER_URL: Simple Signer service URL.
+- STELLAR_HORIZON_URL: Horizon's server URL.
+- STELLAR_NETWORK_PASSPHRASE: Stellar Network's security passphrase.
+- STELLAR_DEFAULT_PLAYER_CODE: Default asset code for Player.

 # How to run